 Processors and graphics cards often gobble up the majority of build budgets, but your motherboard is in many ways the most integral part of your PC build, although choosing the best graphics card and best CPU often get more attention.
-Every part of your PC plugs into it and its form factor dictates the size of your computer and how much you can plug into it, and the chipset / CPU socket define what kind of CPU you can install.
+Every part of your PC plugs into it, its form factor dictates the size of your computer and how much you can plug into it, and the chipset / CPU socket define what kind of processor you can install.

 Motherboards—particularly high-end models—are a confusing kitchen-sink-full of features that can range in price from a sub-$60 (£50) budget board to a $500 (£450)-plus flagship model.
 We’re here to help untangle the complexities and help make sure you pick the right model for your wants and needs, without blowing through your build budget.

 - Get the right socket for your CPU: You can find great CPUs from either Intel or AMD, but whatever CPU you buy, make sure that your board has the correct socket to support it.
 The latest mainstream AMD chips use AM4 sockets while current Intel 9th Gen Core CPUs require LGA 1151v2 sockets.

 - Smaller boards = fewer slots and features.
 Motherboards come in three main sizes, from largest to smallest: ATX, Micro-ATX and Mini-ITX (Yes, Mini is smaller than Micro).
 You can use a smaller chassis with the micro or mini boards, but you'll have to settle for fewer PCIe slots, RAM banks and other connectors.

 - You can spend under $150: You can often find a decent motherboard for less than $150.
 But if you want to overclock an Intel chip, you want PCIe 4.0 or you need a lot of ports, you will have to spend more, often more than $200.
 High-end desktop chips like AMD Threadripper require expensive $200-plus motherboards.